Professor of LawPhone: (410) 706-5986

-David Gray teaches criminal law, criminal procedure, international criminal law, and jurisprudence.
+David Gray teaches criminal law, criminal procedure, evidence, international criminal law, and jurisprudence.
 He was voted “Professor of the Year” in 2012.
-His scholarly interests focus on transitional justice, criminal law, criminal procedure, and constitutional theory.
-His recent publications have appeared or are forthcoming in Minnesota Law Review, Texas Law Review, the Journal of Criminal Law and Criminology, American Criminal Law Review, Vanderbilt Law Review, California Law Review, Alabama Law Review, Washington University Law Review, Stanford Law Review, Law & Contemporary Problems, Fordham Law Review, and in other leading journals as well as in prominent volumes edited by leading scholars.
+His scholarly interests focus on criminal law, criminal procedure, constitutional theory, and transitional justice.
+He is the author of The Fourth Amendment in the Age of Surveillance, which will be published by Cambridge University Press in 2016, co-author of Get a Running Start: Your Comprehensive Guide to the First Year Curriculum, which will be published by West in 2015, and co-editor of the Cambridge Handbook of Surveillance Law.
+He has also published dozens of articles and book chapters in leading journals and collections.
 In addition to his own scholarship, Professor Gray works closely with students to develop and publish their work.
-Recent work written by or with his students has appeared in the Encyclopedia of Criminology and Criminal Justice, New England Law Review, the Federal Sentencing Reporter, Vermont Law Review, Maryland Law Review, and in edited collections.
+Recent work written by or with his students has appeared in JURIST, the Journal of Criminal Law and Criminology, Texas Law Review, the Encyclopedia of Criminology and Criminal Justice, New England Law Review, the Federal Sentencing Reporter, Vermont Law Review, Maryland Law Review, and in edited collections.
 Consistent with the Law School’s mission as a public educational institution, Professor Gray frequently provides expert commentary for local and national media outlets.
 Prior to joining the School of Law Faculty, Professor Gray practiced law at Williams & Connolly LLP, was a Visiting Assistant Professor at Duke University School of Law, and served as a clerk in the chambers of The Honorable Chester J. Straub, U.S. Court of Appeals for the Second Circuit, and The Honorable Charles S. Haight, Jr., U.S. District Court for the Southern District of New York.
 Professor Gray is admitted to the Massachusetts, Pennsylvania, and District of Columbia bars.
 He also serves on the Law and Philosophy Committee of the American Philosophical Society.

-A Spectacular Non Sequitur: The Supreme Court's Contemporary Fourth Amendment Exclusionary Rule Jurisprudence, 50 American Criminal Law Review (forthcoming 2013).
+A Spectacular Non Sequitur: The Supreme Court's Contemporary Fourth Amendment Exclusionary Rule Jurisprudence, 50 American Criminal Law Review 1 (2013).
 [Full Text]

 The Supreme Court's Contemporary Silver Platter Doctrine, 91 Texas Law Review 7 (2012) (with Meagan Cooper and David McAloon).
 [Full Text]